Product Identity Enables Subscription and Service Models

 The Infrastructure Layer You Can't Skip

-You cannot bill for what you cannot track.
-You cannot service what you cannot identify.
-You cannot retain a customer you cannot reach.
+The operational requirements are non-negotiable: you cannot bill for what you cannot track; you cannot service what you cannot identify; you cannot retain a customer you cannot reach after the point of sale.
+Each failure mode traces back to missing per-unit product identity.

-Product identity is not a feature you add to a PaaS model.
-It is the model.
-Every subscription filter, every maintenance contract, every fleet management plan rests on knowing — exactly and in real time — which product is where, in whose hands, and what it needs next.
+Product identity is not a feature added to a PaaS model — it is the model.
+Every subscription filter shipment, maintenance contract, and fleet management plan depends on knowing in real time which product is where, in whose hands, and what it needs next.
+Manufacturers who have successfully transitioned from one-time sales to recurring revenue — HP, Rolls-Royce, Hilti — share one decision point: they gave every product a persistent digital identity before building the revenue model on top of it.
+The commercial structure followed from the infrastructure, not the other way around.

 BrandedMark gives every physical product a digital identity from day one — serial numbers, scan history, owner data, and service records in a single platform.
 If you're building toward a subscription or service model, start with product identity.